jinchenglee/CarND-Advanced-Lane-Lines/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this in lane_detector.py:

 ![alt text][image5]